Introduction

 4. Multi-Stakeholder Engagement

-Personify’s data-driven ABM strategy led to an 8.5x return on marketing-sourced revenue and a 39x increase in engaged site visitors.
+Using Salesforce and RollWorks, Personify gained accurate visibility into sourced pipeline, influenced revenue, and ROI.
+Their ABM execution delivered an 8.5x return on marketing-sourced revenue and a 39x increase in engaged visitors.

 Final Thoughts